sarahciston/codingcare/posts/0critintro.md

 Thinking through technology with a TechnoCraft lens opens more points of reference for addressing complexity and complex systems that prexist the emergent techonlogies we are encountering now.

 <!-- In the fractal nature of these shapes: "a structure that's very complex, repetitive, or disorienting in the lower-dimensional, explicate order could also emerge as very simple in the higher-dimension implicate or vice versa." [@sedgwickWeatherProust2012].  -->

+//[Scaling down also helps us grapple with the complexity of systems, sustainability, approachability, a toolbox we can actually utilize]

 #### Sustain(ability)

->"the pre-Industrial craftsman didn’t seem to have secret tricks as much as he had lots of opportunities to practice and become swift."[@schwarzAnarchistToolChest2010]
+>"the pre-Industrial craftsman didn’t seem to have secret tricks as much as he had lots of opportunities to practice and become swift." [@schwarzAnarchistToolChest2010]
+>"The mere act of owning real tools and having the power to use them is a radical and rare idea that can help change the world around us." [@schwarzAnarchistToolChest2010]

 Craft suggests more time spent with one's objects and materials — allowing for repair, error, and air.
-It regards simple tools known well [@schwarzAnarchistToolChest2010].
+For woodworker Christopher Schwarz, it means simple tools known well, a toolbox that can be carried with you anywhere in order to complete your work, providing freedom and autonomy [@schwarzAnarchistToolChest2010].
 It accumulates through simple gestures repeated until they become habit (muscle memory, durational practices, implicit knowledge), repeated until they become complex patterns (quilts, quines rice kolams), repeated until they make space for other things to happen in their presence (sewing circles, hacker spaces, political action).
+Imagine if machine learning systems were built from these operating principles instead of requiring massive financial resources, natural resource, and human resources to operate.

-Alexander Langland returns to the older definition of 'craeft' as a lifesustaining skill built over generations.
+Builder Alexander Langland returns to the older definition of 'craeft' as a lifesustaining skill built over generations.
 He sees craftwork as holistic interrelation rather than individual objects or skills.
 He says, "Crafts have always been determined by the immediate environment, and indexed to the resources of the natural world."
 Imagine if we saw technology's global supply chains as the integrated lifecycle of care that Langland describes, which starts with:

 >"tended landscape > sustainable production of raw materials > intelligently processed > beautifully made > fit for purpose > fondly used > ingeniously reused > considerately discarded > given back to the earth" [@langlandsCraeft2019]

 #### Infrastructures of care

 Approaching technology through the lens of craft slows it down and asks it to sustain.
 It also [organizes people, labor, and relations] differently.
-Gabriella Coleman aligns hacking with crafting, focusing on the "intellectual guile" required for both and the guild-like communities that form. "[A]ll hackers fit the bill as quintessential 'craftspeople,' [...]
+Anthropolgist Gabriella (Biella) Coleman aligns hacking with crafting, focusing on the "intellectual guile" required for both and the guild-like communities that form. "[A]ll hackers fit the bill as quintessential 'craftspeople,' [...]
 Even if craftspeople tend to work in solitude, crafting is by definition a collectivist pursuit based on shared rules of engagement and standards for quality" [@colemanHackers2016].
 Consider the transfeminist server, which approaches its technology as a crafted, social, interrelational object:

 >"rosa [travelling server] is not only constituted in hardware or sotware, but also the multitude of relations that are created around the making, maintaining and passing on of this infrastructure: the processes that are performed, the affective charge of their actioning, the community around them." [@TraversalNetworkFeminista]